stovereadywood/stovereadywood.github.io/suppliers.md

-However, if you ensure that you supply firewood which has been dried to 20% moisture content or less, you are welcome to use the Stove Ready Wood logo, the information leaflet for buyers, and the term "Stove Ready Wood" in your advertising and labelling.
-You do not need further permission from us to do that, and we will not charge you for this now or in the future.
+However, if you ensure that you supply firewood which has been dried to 20% moisture content or less, you are welcome to use the Stove Ready Wood logo, the information leaflet for buyers, and the term "Stove Ready Wood" in your advertising and labelling of that firewood.
+You do not need further permission from us to do that, and we will not charge you for this now or in the future, or withdraw your license to use the images and PDF files.

 Using our material to promote the supply of wet wood with a moisture content of greater than 20% may lead to prosecution by your local council's Trading Standards